hilmanzhy/wazuh/src/syscheckd/src/db/testtool/Readme.md

 ![alt text](../../../../../architecture/FIM/db/002-sequence-testtool.puml)

 ## Compile Verprotect
-In order to run tests on a specific wazuh target, the project needs to be built either in release or debug mode.
+In order to run tests on a specific verprotect target, the project needs to be built either in release or debug mode.
 ```
 make TARGET=server|agent|winagent <DEBUG=1>
 ```